-The certifier abuses his powers if he persistently refuses to certify4 or if he expressly refuses to come to a decision on a matter over which he has jurisdiction by virtue of the contract5, and in these circumstances
+The certifier abuses his powers if he persistently refuses to certify4 or if he expressly refuses to come to a decision on a matter over which he has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.